danburzo/toolbox/README.md

 ### Web scraping

 * [artoo](https://github.com/medialab/artoo) is a client-side scraper; you enable it on a page via a bookmarklet to quickly prototype scrapers in the console -- you can also make your own custom bookmarklets via Gulp.
+* [fathom](https://github.com/mozilla/fathom) - A framework for extracting meaning from web pages.

 ## Data sets